 Your Resume Should Be 1-2 Pages in Length

 Your resume should be 1-2 pages in length; however, a curriculum vitae (resume for academics, researchers, etc.) is an exception.
 When submitting a curriculum vitae, you will likely have several publications that you need to reference.
 By keeping your resume to two pages, you are forced to get to the point and avoid fluff – which is what recruiters and hiring managers want.

 Have a Second Set of Eyes Review Your Resume for Formatting, Consistency, Sentence Coherence, Spelling, and Grammatical Errors

 Always, always, always, have someone review your resume after updating it.
 Errors on your resume or online candidate profiles may be the culprit if you aren’t getting any callbacks from recruiters!

 Once you have had someone review your resume, save it as a PDF and ensure that the formatting hasn’t changed.
-Always submit a resume as a PDF file.
-That way, if there are any errors the computer won’t pick up on it the way a Word document does!
+Always submit a resume as a PDF file – unless you are loading it into an applicant tracking system (ATS).

 Take the time to ensure you are putting your best foot forward.
 Clean up your resume using these tips so you can confidently start applying for positions.
 Best of luck in your job search!